18F/https/configuration/elb.md

 * [SPDY and NPN support](#spdy-and-npn-support)
 * [Secure client-initiated renegotiation](https://community.qualys.com/blogs/securitylabs/2011/10/31/tls-renegotiation-and-denial-of-service-attacks) (enabled, which may be bad)
 * choice of elliptic curve algorithm (locked to 256-bits, which is fine)
-* SSL TCP buffer sizes (haven't tested AWS' default)
+* TLS TCP buffer sizes (haven't tested AWS' default)

-Because of this, it's recommended that you terminate SSL on one or more EC2 instances directly.
+Because of this, it's recommended that you terminate TLS on one or more EC2 instances directly.
 By doing so, you can use [18F's standard nginx configuration](nginx/ssl.rules), which addresses all of the above.

 If you do use an ELB to terminate TLS, the next section discusses the downsides of ELBs in more detail, so that you know what you're giving up.
 Then, use the [ELB configuration choices](#configuration-choices) we've identified that provide the strongest possible current TLS configuration for an ELB.